Hugh Dillon

-Hugh Dillon (born May 31, 1963) is a Canadian singer and actor who is the lead vocalist of rock band Headstones.
-He is also a film and television actor; his notable roles include Mike Sweeney in Durham County, Ed Lane in Flashpoint and Sheriff Donnie Haskell in Yellowstone.
-He is also the co-creator, executive producer and series regular of the Paramount+ series Mayor of Kingstown.
+Hugh Dillon (born May 31, 1963) is a Canadian singer, actor, and television producer.
+The lead vocalist of the rock bands Headstones and Hugh Dillon Redemption Choir, his acting roles include Albert Manning in Degrassi: The Next Generation, Mike Sweeney in Durham County, Ed Lane in Flashpoint, Nick in Left 4 Dead 2, Duncan Sinclair in X Company, Donnie Haskell in Yellowstone, and Ian Ferguson in Mayor of Kingstown.
+He is also a co-creator, executive producer, and series regular of the Paramount+ series Mayor of Kingstown.